Foam Delivery Fire Suppression System

-The Mesa ETP Foam Delivery System (FDS) is an efficient method to extinguish rim fires on floating roof storage tanks located in refineries, pipelines and tank terminals.
-Mesa ETP’s FDS is designed to provide fast delivery of fire extinguishing foam through pipelines in the center of the tank and directly out to the tank rim areas.
-The standard Mesa ETP FDS system is designed using RESIST-ALL-CLAD® Flexible Pipe.
+The Mesa ETP foam delivery fire suppression system is an efficient method to extinguish rim fires on floating roof storage tanks located in refineries, pipelines and tank terminals.
+Mesa ETP’s foam delivery fire suppression system is designed to provide fast delivery of fire extinguishing foam through pipelines in the center of the tank and directly out to the tank rim areas.
+The standard Mesa ETP foam delivery fire suppression system is designed using RESIST-ALL-CLAD® Flexible Pipe.
 RESIST-ALL-CLAD® is designed for continuous service in a wide range of pH solutions and chemicals.
 It is completely compatible with pure M.T.B.E., 100% aromatic hydrocarbons, pure alcohol, gasoline and jet fuels.
 RESIST-ALL-CLAD® features a fully controlled, repetitive lay pattern (multiple coil).
 RESIST-ALL-CLAD® assemblies offer a service life expectancy of up to 20 years provided the system is sized, installed and operated in the designed service.
 RESIST-ALL-CLAD® features a tether system that keeps the drain in position as installed.
 Tethers are attached to the underside of the floating roof and between ballasts on the flexible pipe for a precise lay pattern.

 Foam Delivery System Design